notqmail/notqmail/BLURB.md

 at the same time.

-Efficient: On a Pentium under BSD/OS, qmail can easily sustain 200000 local messages per day---that's separate messages injected and delivered to mailboxes in a real test!
+Efficient: On a Pentium under BSD/OS, qmail can easily sustain 200000 local messages per day -- that's separate messages injected and delivered to mailboxes in a real test!
 Although remote deliveries are inherently limited by the slowness of DNS and SMTP, qmail overlaps 20 simultaneous deliveries by default, so it zooms quickly through mailing lists.
 (This